Everything PR News

 What This Looks Like as Governance

-Separate the buckets before you cut anything — employment counsel and communications counsel in the same room, forced to agree on which programs are compliance, which are HR practice, and which are marketing.
+Separate the buckets before you cut anything.
+Put employment counsel and communications counsel in the same room and force them to agree on which programs are compliance, which are HR practice, and which are marketing.
 Do not make workforce decisions by press release.
 Reverse privately wherever you can.
 Public reversals carry public costs.
-Know what is actually required — Title VII is not optional.
+Know what is actually required, since Title VII is not optional.

 The Reset

 Target's new CEO has framed recovery around cleaner stores, sharper pricing, and a better in-store experience.
 That strategy may help.
 It does not address the underlying mistake.
-Target did not lose its customers because the stores were dirty.
-It lost them because it told the country what it really thought of its own promises, in a single press release.
-The next employer facing the same pressure should study Target as a warning in governance — not as a branding case.
+Target's customers did not leave because the stores were dirty.
+They left because the company told the country what it really thought of its own promises, in a single press release.
+The next employer facing the same pressure should study Target as a warning in governance rather than a case study in branding.

 Part of the Reputation in the AI Era cluster.
-Related: Every CEO Lost Control of the Brand · Reputation Recovery Timelines · Crisis Communications in the Answer-Engine Era
+Related: Target Corp: The Canonical Mass Merchant Entity Profile · Every CEO Lost Control of the Brand · Reputation Recovery Timelines

 Brian G. Klein